 Unlucky not to get a call-up in 2018, the 34-year-old was named by Tigers and Kiwis coach Michael Maguire for the 2019 mid-season Test against Tonga at Mt Smart Stadium.
 Marshall’s outpouring of emotion during the New Zealand national anthem was the indelible memory of the match, but he was also a strong performer at halfback in the 34-14 win.

 Marshall – who also became just the fourth New Zealander to play 300 NRL games during 2019 – rounded off a remarkable renaissance by being named Kiwis captain at the end of the season for the Tests against Australia and Great Britain.
-The third-oldest Kiwis player in history, he broke Gary Freeman’s record for most Tests as New Zealand skipper and equalled Kurt Sorensen (1975-89) for the longest Test career span.
+The third-oldest Kiwis player in history, he broke Gary Freeman’s record for most Tests as New Zealand skipper and equalled Kurt Sorensen (1975-89) for the longest Test career span in what would ultimately prove his last campaign in the international arena.

 The 35-year-old became just the second player (simultaneously with Chris Lawrence) to make 250 appearances for Wests Tigers during 2020 and captained the club in six of his 16 outings, but the Tigers cut ties with the off-contract modern rugby league great at the end of the season.